First Level Master's Diploma

 Non EU candidates:

-The results of the 1st round of selection area available in the document named "MAHRCM2017_ADMITTED APPLICANTS & RESERVE LIST- 1st round NON EU" available in the box on the right side of this page.
+The results of the 1st round of selection (non EU candidates) area available in the document named "MAHRCM2017_ADMITTED APPLICANTS & RESERVE LIST- 1st round NON EU" available in the box on the right side of this page.

 The Master in Human Rights and Conflict Management is designed to provide students from different cultures and backgrounds with a deep understanding of the linkages between human rights and conflict management theory and practice.
 The curriculum, strongly field oriented, prepares participants for working with NGOs, governments, aid agencies, the UN system and regional organisations, also operating in the context of complex emergencies and joint operations.